flaviolaino/Typing/README.markdown

 called immediately when blur event occurs.

-Callbacks are passed two arguments: event that caused callback execution and jQuery object for matched element.
+Callbacks are passed two arguments: event that caused callback execution and HTML Element object for matched element.
 Possible events are `keypress` or `keydown` for `start` callbacks and `keyup` or `blur` for `stop` callbacks.